davidcereal/Water_Pumps_ML/README.md

-# Water_Pumps_ML
+# Using Machine Learning on Water Pumps in Tanzania

-Using machine learning to predict water pump functionality in Tanzania.
+How to predict Water Pump functionality in Tanzania using machine learning tools.

 ##Welcome!
 This repo contains a walkthrough of a few interesting machine learning methods I used to approach the <a href="http://www.drivendata.org/competitions/7/" target="_blank">Pump it Up!</a> challenge on drivendata.org